Your rat’s diet

 - Dried banana

-Never feed: Grapes, raisins, rhubarb, walnuts, lettuce or citrus fruits.
+Never feed: Raisins, rhubarb, walnuts, lettuce or citrus fruits.
 These can be toxic for your rats.

 Things to chew and gnaw